 Arthritis is a painful condition that affects the joints, and it is something that both humans and dogs experience.
 For dogs, the most prevalent type of arthritis is osteoarthritis (OA).
 One in five dogs have OA, and it is the most frequent cause of chronic pain.
 When a dog is over seven, they are twice as likely to experience this degenerative disease and the pain associated with it.
 Dogs may also suffer from immune-mediated arthritis, a condition comparable to rheumatoid arthritis in humans.
 OA is caused by deterioration of joint cartilage.
 Most often it is caused by wear and tear or simple aging, but in some cases, a genetic predisposition or trauma can bring about the condition in younger dogs as well.
 With immune-mediated arthritis, the dog’s immune cells invade the joint causing inflammation and pain.
 If your dog is experiencing arthritis, it is important to start treating it as soon as possible in order to give him the best quality of life possible.
-At Burke Animal Clinic in Burke, VA we use all resources available to us and are continually searching for new, innovative and effective ways of healing.
+At Burke Animal Clinic we use all resources available to us and are continually searching for new, innovative, and effective ways of healing.
 Our vets are experienced in providing both traditional and alternative therapies for pets, including acupuncture for dogs and cats

 How Acupuncture for Dogs Helps Arthritis